jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 <details class="faq box"><summary>Kubernetes Pod (po) - A pod is the smallest execution unit in Kubernetes</summary>
 <p>

+What is a Kubernetes Pod:
+* In Kubernetes, a pod is the smallest deployable unit.
+* It is the basic execution unit of a Kubernetes application–the smallest and simplest unit in the Kubernetes object model that you create or deploy.
+* A pod consists of one or more containers, and is used to host the containers that make up an application.
+* The containers in a pod are designed to work together and share resources, such as storage and networking.
+* They can also communicate with each other using localhost.
+* Pods are ephemeral, meaning that they are not meant to be long-lived.
+* When a pod is deleted, all of the containers in the pod are also deleted.
+* This is in contrast to more long-lived objects like Deployments, which create and manage ReplicaSets, which in turn create and manage pods.
+* In summary, a pod is a deployable unit in Kubernetes that consists of one or more containers and is used to host the containers that make up an application.

 > Problem Statement: I want to run immutable and resilient Linux workloads
 >